-- Eating foods rich in selenium such as brazil nuts and good quality animal proteins.
+- Eating foods rich in selenium such as brazil nuts and good quality proteins.
 Selenium is a cofactor to glutathione, meaning it is part of the process that allows glutathione to fulfill its many necessary physiological roles.

 - Eating foods rich in vitamin E such as almonds, beet greens, and collard greens.
 Vitamin E helps to enhance glutathione levels.

 - Eating foods that contain higher levels of glutathione themselves, including avocados, okra, and asparagus.